Roseokpe/Portfolio/README.md

-# Portfolio: Mobile menu
+# Portfolio: Popup Window
-In this milestone of my portfolio website project, We l implemented the mobile menu using recently acquired JavaScript knowledge.
+In milestone of my portfolio website, I implemented a popup window that includes the project details in both desktop and mobile.

 ## Built with
     Major Languages